mitre/codi-schema/README.md

 This script currently creates the tables, sets not null constraints and primary keys.
 It does not yet handle creating the foreign key relationships.

-*Note* The CSV files were created using Excel to open the parseable file and then perform an export to CSV.
+**Note** The CSV files were created using Excel to open the parseable file and then perform an export to CSV.
 Excel will put a Byte Order Marker (BOM) in the file, which throws off the standard ruby CSV parsing library.
 The CSV files were re-encoded to UTF-8 using Visual Studio Code.

+## Prerequisites

+This was built using ruby 2.6.2.
+It used inline [Bundler](https://bundler.io/) to manage dependencies.
+Assuming you have ruby installed, you can:

+    gem install bundler

+## Running

+Just run the script:

+    ruby build_db.rb

+The connection information exists in the ruby file.
+It assumes that the database has been created and is empty.
+It will create all of the columns after that.